Julius Evola: Influence on the far-right

-According to one leader of the neofascist organization Ordine Nuovo, "Our work since 1953 has been to transpose Evola's teachings into direct political action."
-The neofascist terrorists Franco Freda and Mario Tuti reprinted Evola's most militant texts.
+According to one leader of the neo-fascist organization Ordine Nuovo, "Our work since 1953 has been to transpose Evola's teachings into direct political action."
+The neo-fascist terrorists Franco Freda and Mario Tuti reprinted Evola's most militant texts.
 Radicals of the Nuclei Armati Rivoluzionari (NAR) helped spread Evola's philosophy in far-right circles abroad after fleeing Italy in the wake of the terrorist bombing of the Bologna railway station in 1980; some influenced Britain's National Front.
 Roberto Fiore and his colleagues in the early 1980s helped the National Front's "Political Soldiers" forge a militant elitist philosophy based on Evola's "most militant tract", The Aryan Doctrine of Battle and Victory.
 The Aryan Doctrine called for a "Great Holy War" that would be fought for spiritual renewal and fought in parallel to the physical "Little Holy War" against perceived enemies.

 Umberto Eco mocked Evola; his 1995 essay "Ur-Fascism" referred to Evola as the "most influential theoretical source of the theories of the new Italian right", and as "one of the most respected fascist gurus".

 The far-right English orator Jonathan Bowden gave lectures on Evola's philosophy.
 The French far-right figure Alain de Benoist has cited Evola as an influence.

 Goodrick-Clarke noted Evola's pessimistic invocation of the Kali Yuga as an influence on esoteric Nazism and Aryan cults.

 Evola's Heidnischer Imperialismus (1933) was translated by the Russian radical-right Eurasianist Aleksandr Dugin in 1981.
 Dugin has said that in his youth he was "deeply inspired" by Guénon's and Evola's Traditionalism.

 The Greek neo-Nazi party Golden Dawn includes his works on its suggested reading list, and the leader of the Hungarian nationalist party Jobbik admires Evola and wrote an introduction to his works.

 References to Evola are widespread in the 21st-century alt-right movement.
 Steve Bannon has called him an influence.
+A former worker of Praxis, a company backed by Sam Altman and Peter Thiel, was reported to have said that recruitment of new members and prospective residents for enclaves of the proposed "Network Empire" should be guided by Evola's "four castes."